2021 Permaculture Technology Jamboree

 Instructor

 Mike Haasl is a mechanical engineer, woodworker, blacksmith, and permaculture homesteader in northern Wisconsin.
 He constructed a sweet greenhouse, builds with pallets and upcycled material, and experiments with compost heat.
-He is developing a demonstration site for permaculture homesteading, and collaborating to create the SKIP program.
+He is developing a demonstration site for permaculture homesteading, and is collaborating to create the SKIP program.

 Erik Pehoviack